bruhtus/simo/readme.md

 ## Installation

-To install the this CLI, we can do:
+To install this CLI, we can do:
 ```sh
 go install github.com/bruhtus/simo@latest
 ```